aquaXterra/aquaxterra/BBS_pipeline.md

 ## Prepare matrix for diversity calculations

 This part also includes some wrangling that's needed for beta and gamma diversity at different radii, which is used for NASA stuff but not Aqua stuff.
-It pools years 2007-2016 into a single value but we probably want to do 2001-2011 instead. **TO DO**: See which years we want to do.
+It pools years 2007-2016 into a single value but we probably want to do 2001-2011 instead.

 - `GitHub/nasabio/prep_diversity_files/bbsbeta_byroute_prep.r`
 	- Input: `ericson_cons.tre` (Ericson consensus tree), `birdtraitmerged.csv`, `bbsmatconsolidated2016.r`
-	- Output: the pooled matrix as well as the phylogenetic distance matrix and functional distance matrix
+	- Output: the pooled matrix and covariate table `bbsworkspace_singleyear.r` as well as the phylogenetic distance matrix and functional distance matrix `bbspdfddist.r` (as of 31 Jan it is pooled for 2001-2011 and also has a separate matrix for all birds and for residents only!)

 ## Do diversity calculations

 - `GitHub/nasabio/run_compile_diversity/bbs1year/bbs_allplotsalpha.r`
-	- Input:
+	- Input: `bbsworkspace_singleyear.r`, `bbspdfddist.r`, sources the function `pairwise_beta_focal.r`.
-	- Output: a lot of R objects
-	- **TO DO**: Do this with and without migratory species. (i.e., all species and residents-only)
+	- Output: One CSV file for all birds, one for residents only. `bbs_alpha_11years.csv` and `bbs_alpha_11years_residents.csv`.

 - `GitHub/aquaxterra/code/bbs/td_by_fg.r`
 	- Input:
-	- Output: richness by functional group
+	- Output: richness by functional group, for both all birds and for residents only `bbs_fgrichness_11years.csv`
-	- **TO DO**: Do this again with the new BBS data?
-Definitely do this pooled by year.

 ## Process output of diversity calculations

-- Will need to write a new script for this.
+- Will need to write a new script for this to put everything into a single csv.

 ## Summarize diversity values by HUC